Vokera Boilers: Are They Better Than Worcester Bosch?

 |Vokera Vision 25s||5-year|

-Vokera boilers do have their own in-house repair and service team.
-However, on occasion, they do use local contractors.
+If you need to get your boiler service, you can usually use the in-house Vokera boiler service team.
+However, on occasion, they do employ local contractors.
 In contrast, Worcester has a dedicated service team of over 80 engineers and offers warranties from 5-10 years if a Worcester accredited installer is used to fit the boiler.

 When you start looking at Vokera boiler prices and reviews you’ll notice one thing; they are cheap.
 They can sometimes be as much as 20% cheaper than the equivalent Worcester.
-On a typical installation, this could mean saving £300-500.
+On a typical installation with a Gas Safe registered engineer, this could mean saving £300-500.
+That was of course, before Heatable partnered with Bosch to offer Worcester boilers at ridiculously low prices (you can see just how cheap here).

 Unfortunately, there’s a good reason for this.
 Cheap boilers are made from cheap parts.
 Vokera boilers use low quality Italian components.